 - Use the small dish as a template to cut out circles onto card board.
 You will need 2 circles per pinata.

 - Cut a small strip of card board about 1″ x 12″ of the card board.
 Cut a piece of curling ribbon about 18″ long.
-Use hot glue to attach the curling ribbon to the long strip of card board and adhere it well.
+Use hot glue to attach the curling ribbon to the long strip of card board and allow to dry completely.

 - Add hot glue to one circle, near the edge and carefully attach the cardboard strip to the hot glue.
 Make sure to keep the ribbon sticking out of the edge of the pinata.
 Let set.